Homeschooled students have the same requirements and admissions process for the Dual Enrollment/Early College Program.

 How do you apply?

-Send your application, your transcript and a copy of your state approved test scores to the Admissions Office at GRCC.
+Send your application, your transcript and a copy of your state approved test scores to the Academic Outreach Office at GRCC.

 If I am a homeschooled student, who signs as my counselor/principal?

 Most homeschooled students obtain academic guidance from their parent/guardian.
 In this case, your parent guardian would be required to sign in both the "parent/guardian" and "counselor/principal" places.